Fxxrz/Pixelart-creator/README.md

 - Copy the API command.

-- create a new Preset in WLED.
+- create a new Preset in WLED (version 0.14.x).

 - Remove the tick "Use current state"